MdSahil-oss/go-systemd-docker/README.md

 - `Done`: Find a way to start given containerImage (args[0]) as SystemD process.
 - `Done`: Make `svcConfig` stateful so that processes become managable.
 - `Done`: Update `start` to make it able to start processes.
-- Update `stop` to make it able to stop processes.
+- `Done`: Update `stop` to make it able to stop processes.
-- Update `rm` to make it able to actually remove processes
+- `Done`: Update `rm` to make it able to actually remove processes
 - Update `list` make it able to list processes.
 - Update `ps` to make it able to list running process.
 - Update `run` to make it able to install & start processes.
 - Update `create` to check if docker available and the path of it.
 - Update other commands so on.
+- Started systemd processes only goes in activating state (never gets green)
+- Update GetDockerExecutablePath to find `docker` executable path
+- Try to remove sudo prepending before `sysd`.

 ## Commands